ubccsss/content-manager/README.md

 - [Netlify](https://www.netlify.com) is used to deploy the app
 - [React](https://reactjs.org) is used to build the app
-- [TypeScript](https://www.typescriptlang.org) is used to type check the app
+- [TypeScript](https://www.typescriptlang.org) is used to type-check the app
 - [react-bootstrap](https://react-bootstrap.github.io) is used to style the app
 - [Yup](https://www.npmjs.com/package/yup) and [Formik](https://www.npmjs.com/package/formik) are used for form validation
-- [react-syntax-highlighter](https://www.npmjs.com/package/react-syntax-highlighter) is used for syntax highlighting is in the "Markdown" preview
+- [react-syntax-highlighter](https://www.npmjs.com/package/react-syntax-highlighter) is used for syntax highlighting in the "Markdown" preview
 - [react-markdown](https://www.npmjs.com/package/react-markdown) is used for rendering markdown in the "Output" preview
 - [GitHub API](https://docs.github.com/en/rest) is used to create a pull request using ["@octokit/rest](https://www.npmjs.com/package/@octokit/rest)